deprecate/sublime-init/README.md

 A template is simply a folder stored in `<sublime packages dir>/SublimeYeoman/Templates/`.
 It can contain any number and types of files and nested folders of files.

+## Setting up the build system

+Sublime populates its Tools/Build System menu based on the “.sublime-build” files stored in the Sublime “Packages” directory.

+Should one need to locate this, it can be found in “~/Library/Application Support/Sublime Text 2/Packages/User” (if using OS X) or the corresponding Packages/User directory on other platforms.
+Copy and paste the `yeoman.sublime-build` file into Packages directory.

+Builds can be executed using a keyboard shortcut (Command+B on Mac is the default on Mac or F7 on Windows), via the Tools menu or when a file is saved.
+If a project is currently open, the build system we last selected (e.g grunt) will be remembered.

 ### Tokens

 Text files in the template may contain replaceable tokens in the form of `${{token_name}}`.
 When you create a new project, you will be prompted for values to use for each token found.
 The same token can be used multiple times in multiple files.
 You will only be prompted a single time for its value.